raspberrypilearning/pick-your-favourite/en/step_2.md

 title: Some examples...
 ---

-The example project uses **Football** as its theme, and gives the user a choice between three teams:
+The example project uses **football** as its theme, and gives the user a choice between three teams:
 1. Liverpool
 2. Manchester City
 3. Tottenham Hotspur

-The **Dinosaur** example lets the user choose between different species of dinosaur:
+The **dinosaur** example lets the user choose between different species of dinosaur:
 1. Tyrannosaurus Rex
 2. Triceratops
 3. Stegosaurus